Adam-Vandervorst/PyBHV/README.md

 Can be used dependency-free.

 ## Contains
 The fundamental research includes finding algebras with interesting properties on top of large boolean vectors.
-To this extend the library has [laws used for testing](tests/laws.py) and an expansive [set of operators](bhv/abstract.py) including:
+To this extent the library has [laws used for testing](tests/laws.py) and an expansive [set of operators](bhv/abstract.py) including:
 - Multiple types of random vector generation
 - Random and indexed select between vectors
 - Ability to slightly modify a vector, for example by flipping a fraction of its bits